lizisawizard/SeniorDesign/README.md

-# Hello!
-My name is Liz Tremblay! :3
+# Professional Biography

 ## About Me
+Hello, my name is Liz Tremblay.
 I'm a 5th year studing Computer Science minoring in Business Analytics.
 I'm originally from Chicago, IL and am the President of CEAS Ambassadors!
 My interests are in UI/UX, HCI, data engineering, front-end development, and project management!

 ## Co-op Experience
 ### Software Engineering Co-op @ 84.51